annabechang/Propaganda_Tech_Twitter_PRC/README.md

 We do not provide the tweet content.
 To fully utilize the dataset, follow the below steps.

 # Downloading the dataset from Twitter
+To comply with Twitter's developer policy, we do not share the content of the tweet directly but the tweetid and labels.
+As the data was released, you can download it on twitter directly.

 1. Go to > [Twitter Information Operation website](https://transparency.twitter.com/en/reports/information-operations.html)
 https://transparency.twitter.com/en/reports/information-operations.html